orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

+If you have an initial boundary as the originators of events other than the beginning of the universe, say those needed for freewill, so an argument against causation ; in the sense that not every event has a cause (like if the universe has an origin point).
+There's the interesting problem conflicting with energy conservation; is there only possible reshuffling of certain structures whose origin is not traced to an initial boundary, or does it introduce new energies, however small.
+Which would be detectable.
+Now if it doesn't, which is also interesting, that means there's an actual interruption of what would otherwise have happened with that structure - which might be detectable.
+It's a murky idea, but probably my best guess at actually combating the question of causation.
+But it does not cover the case of: only certain structures would lent themselves to opening up new initial causal boundaries; which would partially cause the initial boundary to happen; But that mighr not be a problem because it's only partially.

+---

 Quantum physics properties non-markovian higher spatial circuit complexity?
 Higher spatial density -> lower spatial circuit complexity Higher spatial density & higher temporal circuit complexity -> Higher gravity